TheMightyAmondee/CustomTokens/README.md

 - VolcanoFloor the player is currently on
 - Anniversary of the player, split into two tokens, AnniversaryDay and AnniversarySeason
 - YearsMarried
-- QuestIDsCompleted, a list of quest ids that the player has completed, this only records quests with ids as specified in the Quests.xnb
+- QuestIDsCompleted, a list of quest ids that the player has completed
-- QuestsCompleted, the total number of quests completed, including those with no ids
+- QuestsCompleted, the total number of quests completed
 - SOKeysCompleted, a list of the special orders a player has completed.
 See Special order data for how to interpret return values
 - SOCompleted, total number of special orders completed
 - DeathCount